Carnivore Ice Cream

 3. Is there a specific reason to let the mixture cool down for 30 minutes before adding the egg whites?

-Yes, allowing the mixture to cool prevents the egg whites from cooking when they are incorporated.
+Yes, allowing the mixture to cool prevents the egg whites from cooking when they are added.
 This ensures a smooth texture and prevents the formation of “scrambled eggs” in your ice cream.

 4. Is it possible to use a different sweetener instead of Allulose or Xylitol?

-For this particular recipe, it’s not recommended to substitute Allulose or Xylitol with other sweeteners.
+For this recipe, I don’t recommended substituting Allulose or Xylitol with other sweeteners.
 These specific sweeteners contribute significantly to the texture and consistency of the ice cream.

 Carnivore Ice Cream